blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 #### Vibration Anomaly Alert

-The `vibration` alert is sent when the vibration thresholds are set and the measured vibration does not match the
+The `vibration` alert is sent when the vibration thresholds are set and the measured vibration does not correspond with what is expected.
+See [Vibration Monitoring and Alerts](#vibration-monitoring-and-alerts) and [Vibration Alerts and Tool Activity](#vibration-alerts-and-tool-activity).

 ## Routing Data out of Notehub